 Southern Finance Association Annual Meeting (2024)

-Programming: R, Stata, SAS
+R, Stata, SAS

 Revise & Resubmit at Financial Management